ItRemainsConsistent/itremainsconsistent.gitlab.io/about.md

 Hello!
 I'm Santiago Pareja-Pérez, a PhD student from Zaragoza (in Spain).

-I am currently studying plane curve singularities, but did my [master's thesis](https://hdl.handle.net/20.500.14352/105943) on the classification of TQFTs.
+I am currently studying plane curve singularities, but did my master's thesis on the classification of TQFTs.
+Check out the [Documents page](/documents), if you are curious!

 A list of research interests will appear here eventually.

 <h1 class="centered">About this blog</h1>